 Many studies have reported the use of medicinal plants for the treatment of malaria by indigenous people of different zones of Nigeria.
-A study to document the plants used for the treatment of malaria by the indigenous people of Nsukka LGA of Enugu State in the south eastern Nigeria revealed that 50 plant species belonging to 30 botanical families were used in by the indigenous people of this region for the treatment of malaria, with the most cited plant species were Azadirachta indica, Mangifera indica, Carica papaya, Cymbopogon citratus and Psidium guajava (Odoh et al. 2018).
+A study to document the plants used for the treatment of malaria by the indigenous people of Nsukka LGA of Enugu State in the south eastern Nigeria (revealed-use found) that 50 plant species belonging to 30 botanical families were used by the indigenous people of this region for the treatment of malaria, with the most cited plant species were Azadirachta indica, Mangifera indica, Carica papaya, Cymbopogon citratus and Psidium guajava (Odoh et al. 2018).
 In Kwara State, south western Nigeria, it was shown that sixty-two indigenous medicinal plants were used for malaria treatment.
 The plants were prepared as decoction in aqueous solvent and steeping in decaffeinated soft drink.
 Oral administration was the main route of administration, while leaves and stem barks were the most dominant plant parts used in herbal preparations.
 The most cited families were Fabaceae and Rutaceae, while Mangifera indica, Enantia chlorantha, Alstonia boonei followed by Cymbopogon citratus were the most used plants (Evbuomwan et al., 2023).
 In North-Central Nigeria, it was reported that a total of 37 plant species, belonging to 22 different families, were utilized in herbal recipes for treating malaria.
 The families with the highest representation were Fabaceae and Combretaceae, followed by Rubiaceae, Malvaceae, Euphorbiaceae, Anacardiaceae, Moraceae, Melastomataceae, Annonaceae, Phyllanthaceae, and Lamiaceae.
 Parts of the plants used could be the leaves, stem bark, roots or whole plant.
 Water was the main medium of antimalarial recipe preparations, irrespective of the part, whole plant or combination of parts of plant used (Madara et al., 2018).

 Malaria prevalence in Afikpo LGA is documented (Odikamnoro et al. 2017; Ogundapo et al. 2022), but treatment practices regarding malaria infection among the indigenous people of Afikpo LGA is not documented.
 This study aims to evaluate the current prevalence of malaria in Afikpo North LGA and document traditional malaria treatment practices adopted by indigenous people of Afikpo LGA.